 Total Knee Replacement is the most commonly-performed Joint Replacement procedure and is most suitable for middle-aged and older people who have arthritis in more than one compartment of the knee.
-One may also be recommended Knee Replacement surgery if there is severe pain, swelling and stiffness in knee joint, reduced mobility or compromised quality of life due to severe knee pain.
+One may also recommend Knee Replacement surgery if there is severe pain, swelling and stiffness in the knee joint, reduced mobility or compromised quality of life due to severe knee pain.

 Total Knee Joint Replacement surgery is usually necessary when the knee joint is worn or damaged to the extent that mobility is reduced and one experiences pain even while resting.
 Conditions that cause damage to knee joints are Knee Deformity, Rheumatoid Arthritis, Gout, Haemophillia, Bone Dysplasia.
 More than 90% of people who have a total knee replacement still function well 15 years after surgery.

 3. What are the conditions treated under total knee replacement surgery?